 The 4.5-mile expressway will start with three lanes of eastbound traffic at Poplar and Bullock Roads near Fred Meyer.
 Through traffic will turn left on a small directional interchange located across from Whittle Road.
 Traffic will then travel along a four-lane expressway on the east side of the Medford Airport, span over Vilas Road, and connect to the existing Crater Lake Highway near Corey Road.
 Traffic destined for commercial centers such as Costco, Lowe’s and Safeway will continue as is done today.

-According to Leever, the most challenging segment during the first construction phase is located where traffic already runs heavy, between Poplar Drive and Delta Waters Road.
-ODOT plans to take advantage of a wide section of its own right of way on the south side of that highway section.
+The most challenging segment during the first construction phase will be located where traffic already runs heavy, between Poplar Drive and Delta Waters Road.
+ODOT plans to take advantage of a wide section of its own right of way on the south side of the highway section.